 AR Cloud is a persistent 3D digital content overlay on top of the real world.
-It is a continuously updated and connected collection of machine-readable datasets, point clouds, and descriptors, aligned with geolocation, visual markers and sensors to the displays showing 3D and other content in real-time.
-AR cloud is a shared multi-user dimension around us, in which persistent augmented reality experiences reside.
+It is a continuously updated and connected collection of machine-readable datasets, point clouds, and descriptors aligned with geolocation, visual markers, and sensors to display 3D and other virtual content in real-time.
+The AR Cloud is a shared multi-user dimension around us, in which persistent augmented reality experiences reside.

-It is the world's digital twin, real-time geospatial map, a parallel digital universe, Mirrorworld, The Real World Web or The Spatial Web.
+It is the world's digital twin, real-time geospatial map, a parallel digital universe, Mirrorworld, The Real World Web or The Spatial Web - the Metaverse.

-AR Cloud will become the next critical infrastructure in the history of computing —the operating system for the spatial computing era.
-And spatial computing on the other hand is going to be the next big thing along with AI, artificial meat, quantum computing and gene editing.
+AR Cloud - the Metaverse - will become the next critical infrastructure in the history of computing — the operating system for the spatial computing era.
+And spatial computing, on the other hand, is going to be the next big thing, along with AI, artificial meat, quantum computing and gene editing.
 It's the future, of which we are starting to see glimpses of already.

 Currently, there are multiple parallel universes created simultaneously.
-At least Apple, Google, Microsoft, 6D.ai, Immersal and Open AR Cloud are participating in the creation process.
-In these early stages, the AR cloud is currently mostly theoretical, but very much plausible sci-fi.
+At least Apple, Google, Microsoft, 6D.ai, Immersal, Open AR Cloud, and Facebook participate in the creation process.
+In these early stages, the Metaverse is currently mostly theoretical but very much plausible sci-fi.

-There are still some technical details which make creating an actual AR cloud wait for itself.
-AR Cloud will require persistence, a kind of a 3D save function for virtual content.
-AR objects should stay in the real world where the user has left them.
-They might be personal or collective objects, depending on the situation, but this is a massively multiplayer world of content that is attached to a simulation of a real world.
-A lot of data.
+There are still some technical details that make creating an actual Metaverse wait for itself.
+The Metaverse will require persistence, a kind of a 3D save function for virtual content.
+The virtual objects should stay in the real world where the user has left them.
+Depending on the situation, they might be personal or collective objects, but this is a massively multiplayer world of content attached to a simulation of the real world — a lot of data.